 Don’t be afraid to explain your circumstances to employers – being open about your situation is much better than attempting to gloss over it.

 Prepare an answer that explains your career gap in a few sentences – you can use this in interviews and in cover letters.
 Employers are generally understanding of CV gaps and are willing to give people a chance, so just be honest and succinct.

 It’s easy to become disheartened during a long job search, so it’s important to try and stay positive.

 Don’t beat yourself up if it takes you a while to find a new job.
 Eat well, stay active and make sure you give yourself time to see friends and family and do the things you enjoy.

 Remember that you WILL find a job eventually, so just keep going!

-Getting back into work after long term unemployment can be difficult, but following the steps above should make it easier.
+Getting back to work after long term unemployment can be difficult, but following the steps above should make it easier.

 One of the most important things you can do is update your CV and make it as good as it can be.
-That’s where we come in – click here to find out more about our bespoke CV writing service.
+That’s where we come in – find out more about our bespoke CV writing service.